BABIES & CHILDREN (forthcoming)

 Our by donation sessions are 30 minutes in duration, and typically consist of both discussion and seated meditation, so students tend to sit still for about 15 – 20 minutes.
 Seated Meditation can be done in a chair or a cushion on the floor.
 Walking meditation may at times be offered as well.
 While the suggestion is to remain still for the duration of the meditation period, mindful movements may always be made to support students’ individual needs.

-WHAT IS An INCOME-BASED SLiding scale?
+WHAT IS A SLiding scale?

-An income-based sliding scale is an equitable method of making payment where each community member pays for services rendered at a rate that is proportional to their net annual household income, with people of higher incomes paying more and, conversely, those at or below the poverty line paying the base rate.
+A sliding scale is an equitable method of making payment where each community member pays for services rendered at a rate that is proportional to their net monthly household income, with people of higher incomes paying more and, conversely, those at or below the poverty line paying the base rate.
 A sliding scale is a tool for ensuring equal accessibility to our services, regardless of financial resources, and it requires your active participation.
 If a sliding scale is implemented effectively, everyone pays a similar percentage of their income for the same services.
 This way, the cost of our services is not fleeting pocket change for some people and a big commitment to other people.
-At Third Root, we also take into account specific costs that different groups of people face that the larger population does not, connecting those costs to the larger picture of privilege and oppression (see our Sliding Scale Worksheet below).
+At Third Root, we also take into account specific costs that different groups of people face that the larger population does not, connecting those costs to the larger picture of privilege and oppression (see Sliding Scale Worksheet).

 At Third Root Community Health Center, we think that everyone should have access to our services.
 We also know that all of us do not have equal financial resources.
 The richest top 10% of adults in the world own about 85% of the world’s wealth.
 Although we did not create this economic situation, we participate in it every day, and for many, it has become invisible.
 We have been taught that this is just the way things have always been, so this disparity becomes normalized to each of us in our early years.
 We are taught to not even think about class differences.
 The truth, in part, is that the class structure benefits no one.
 All participants in this system suffer from alienation, exploitation, and oppression, whether as a target or non-target.
 Everyone is hurt by oppression.